cmp-nct/Stewardess/README.md

 2) create a new Kotlin plugin and copy/paste this plugin into it
 3) Run the plugin (you can auto-start it also)
 4) CTRL+ALT+D will activate the completion

+Contribute:
+I added a couple milestones that would advance this further.
+I think there is a lot that can be improved so contributors are welcome.